 6. Rely on your own opinions of yourself and not what others think.

 Base your life goals on your values and not those of others.
 You are the only person who can say what is right for you!

 7. Lighten-up, don’t take things so seriously or personally.

 Ever noticed how those people who take everything to heart always seem a little more down in the mouth?
-Try to see the humour in as much as possible, Emails and text messages make it difficult to access the tone in which things are said – two kisses instead of three at the end of a message is not life threatening – believe me!
+Try to see the humour in as much as possible.
+Emails and text messages make it difficult to access the tone in which things are said – two kisses instead of three at the end of a message are not life-threatening – believe me!
 Laugh at yourself and you’ll find people are instantly more at ease in your company.

 8. Kick out your inner critic.
 Try to stop those internal doubts.

 When we were children we didn’t have this problem, we rushed into every task as a great adventure and opportunity.
-Your self doubt has been leant and just as quickly it can be abolished.
+Your self-doubt has been learnt and just as quickly it can be abolished.
 What’s the worst that can happen?
 You have control over your inner critic, so exercise it!